Hey, everyone, I hope you’re doing great so today I will be showing you how to install Django on Ubuntu Linux operating systems.

 $ python manage.py runserver

-And now Django has been installed and I hope you find this article helpful.
-If you have any question use the comment section and feel free to leave some suggestions too.
+Installation of Django is Successful.
+I hope you find this article helpful, so if you have any questions use the comment section and feel free to leave some suggestions too.